leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

    TIME.
 I wanted to automate as much as possible to reduce human error risks and speedup the whole procedure.

- - **Enable local development.** <br/>
+ - **Enable local development** <br/>
    Our goal was to enable every team member to contribute in right away from migration sub-project start.
-The plan was to setup local [Vagrant] [11] virtual environment, similar to existing STAGE and/or PROD.
-That way everybody would be able to reproduce problems, contribute and provide fixes, reduce initial ramp-up time, remove dependency for AWS in local development.
+The plan was to setup local [Vagrant] [11] virtual environment, like existing STAGE and/or PROD.
+That would allow us to remove dependency on AWS in local development environment, reduce initial ramp up to new team members and would enable us to easily reproduce problems and provide fixes.
+And once again, experiments become more easily to setup and manage.

- - **Document things.** <br/>
+ - **Document things** <br/>
-   One of the problems in early estimation was getting grasp of existing environment, understanding existing topology, it's difficulty and all inter-connections and inter-dependencies.
+   One of the problems in early estimation was getting grasp of existing environment, topology and all inter-connections and inter-dependencies.
    Having our infrastructure in even semi-automated provisioned way would be a big step forward in terms of platform internals documentation.
-Every developer would be able to sift through provisioning [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_ introduced certain change, adjusted particular parameter or opened some port.
+Every developer would be able to sift through
+   [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_ introduced certain change, adjusted particular parameter or opened some port.

- - **Single point of truth.** <br />
+ - **Single point of truth** <br />
    With infrastructure as data/code we would be able to answer that the state _should be_ in every moment of time.
-Where should not be questions of whether John followed the wiki instructions OR some issue comment OR whatever else.
-Still, there might be issues in implementation OR our assumptions about the platform universe might be wrong (e.g. what state revision was used to provision service A), however now there is only one place the state _should_ come from - from Code Versioning System.
+Where should not be questions of whether John followed the Wiki instructions OR some issue comment OR whatever else.
+There might be issues in implementation OR our assumptions about the platform universe might be wrong (e.g. what state revision was used to provision service A).
+However now there is only one place the state _should_ come from - from Code Versioning System.

 ## The Evaluation